-From 15 November 2017, if you live in any postcodes starting PE7 or PE8, we will only be able to accept new claims for Housing Benefit if you:
+We will only be able to accept a new claim for Housing Benefit if you:

 are of pensionable age